 For more information on Norway:

-One of the best ski areas in Norway can be found around Lillehammer , where the 1994 Winter Olympic Games were held.
-It has a selection of outstanding winter sports facilities and boasts one of the best Cross-Country Skiing arenas in Europe .
+One of the best ski areas in Norway can be found around Lillehammer, where the 1994 Winter Olympic Games were held.
+It has a selection of outstanding winter sports facilities and boasts one of the best Cross-Country Skiing arenas in Europe.
+The Olympic Stadium has been updated and is the venue for major national and international biathlon events.
 It is a lively, attractive town with an international flavour and some excellent restaurants.
-The villages of Sjusjøen and Nordseter, which are located above Lillehammer , and where Nordic Challenge Schools' Courses are run, were originally mountain farming areas, but now play host to a huge number of skiers from all over the world from November to May.
+The villages of Sjusøen and Nordseter, which are located above Lillehammer, provide accommodation for those wishing to utilise this ski area.
+Sjusøen now also boasts a modern biathlon facility which is used for World Cup events.

 For more information on Lillehammer: